Netflix film tells tale of Malawian eco boy genius | Malay Mail

 Kamkwamba said that “for the most part I was not involved” with the film's production, but he did answer questions about the windmill he built against the odds.

-“I did visit the set while they were filming in Wimbe very close to my home,” he said of his home village, 150 kilometres north of the capital Lilongwe.
+“I did visit the set while they were filming in Wimbe very close to my home,” he said of his home village, 150 kilometres orth of the capital Lilongwe.

 Kamkwamba is now raising funds to open an innovation centre with his non-profit organisation, the Moving Windmills Project.